 Gordon lives in the town of Carluke in South Lanarkshire.
 He graduated from the University of Strathclyde in 1987 with a BSc degree in Environmental Health and went on to obtain a Diploma in Environmental Management & ISO 14001 Auditing.
-Gordon is a Chartered member of the Royal Environmental Health Institute of Scotland and an associate member of the Institute of Environmental Management & Assessment.
+He is a member of the Royal Environmental Health Institute of Scotland and a practitioner member of the Institute of Environmental Management & Assessment.

-Gordon is currently a Chartered Environmental Health Officer working within the Pollution Control Team of North Lanarkshire Council.
-Part of his duties involve assessing planning applications, for amongst other things, Wind Farms and assessing any possible environmental impacts they may create.
+Gordon is currently an Environmental Health Officer working within the Pollution Control & Public Health Team of a local authority.
+Part of his duties involve assessing planning applications, including amongst other things, wind farms and assessing any possible environmental impacts they may create.

 Gordon first became interested in the work of Energy4All following a presentation they made to him as part of a planning application.
-As an environmentalist and regulator, Gordon is always looking for opportunities to “practice what I preach” and support sustainable development and green initiatives.
-The generation of safe, clean, sustainable energy for the benefit of the community giving a better than average financial return to investors seemed like a great idea and as a result, Gordon is now a member of three wind energy co-operatives.
-Gordon has experience sitting on a number of boards in an advisory capacity and as he lives and works within Lanarkshire he felt he would like become more involved and make a positive contribution to Spirit of Lanarkshire by joining the board.
+As an environmentalist and regulator, he is always looking for opportunities to support sustainable development and green initiatives.
+The generation of safe, clean, sustainable energy for the benefit of the community giving a better than average financial return to investors seemed like a great opportunity to invest and become involved.
+As a result, he became a member of Spirit of Lanarkshire Wind Energy Cooperative.
+Gordon has experience sitting on a number of boards in an advisory capacity and as he lives and works within Lanarkshire he felt he would like to become more involved and make a positive contribution to Spirit of Lanarkshire by joining the board.
 He has been chairman for the last 7 years.

 Gordon is also a member of Auchrobert Community Energy Society and currently sits on the board of directors.

 Janet is a Chartered Chemist with PhD in environmental science.
 She has worked on a number of environmental issues, but has a particular interest land use and greenhouse gas emissions.